WinandS/Thesis/blog/blog.md

 ## Design example

-As a young, genious designer, I have an awesome idea: I'm going to design an positive edge triggered clocked AND gate, sell my design and become rich.
+As a young, genious designer, I have an awesome idea: I'm going to design an positive edge triggered AND gate, sell my design and become rich.

 ![edge triggered andgate][andGate]